riojosdev/100-days-of-code/log.md

 **Today's Progress**: Finished Google Analytics for beginners course.

 **Thoughts:** Today I decided to brush up my Website Analytics skill.
-So took the Google Analytics fir beginners course.
+So took the Google Analytics for beginners course.
 Finished the course and got certified.
 Now I able to track many things that would enable me to develop better websites.

 **Link(s) to work**: None